mojoio/logdna/readme.md

 Use TypeScript for best in class instellisense.

-This package is an unofficial package for the logdna.
-It comes with the following festures:
+This package is an unofficial package for the logdna.com service.
+It comes with the following features:

-- aggregates logs that require the same uri query parameters and sends them as bundle.
-This ensures the correct order of logs
+- aggregate logs that require the same uri query parameters and sends them as bundle.
+This ensures the correct order of logs within logdna.
-- resends logs that failed to send.
+- resend logs that failed to send.
-- supports smartlog messages and the smartlog ecosystem
+- support smartlog messages and the smartlog ecosystem

 ```typescript
 import { ILogPackage } from '@pushrocks/smartlog-interfaces';